Justin-Tan/high-fidelity-generative-compression/README.md

 ## Warning
 This is a preliminary version.
 There may be sharp edges.

+## Details
+This repository defines a model for learnable image compression capable of compressing images of arbitrary size and resolution.
+There are three main components to this model, as described in the original paper:

+1. An autoencoding architecture defining a nonlinear transform to latent space.
+This is used in place of the linear transforms used by traditional image codecs.
+2. A hierarchical (two-level in this case) entropy model over the quantized latent representation enabling lossless compression through standard entropy coding.
+3. A generator-discriminator component that encourages the decoder/generator component to yield realistic reconstructions.

+The model is then trained end-to-end by optimization of a modified rate-distortion Lagrangian.
+Loosely, the model can be thought of as 'amortizing' the storage requirements for an generic input image through training a learnable compression/decompression scheme.
+The method is further described in the original paper [[0](https://arxiv.org/abs/2006.09965)].
+The model is capable of yielding perceptually similar reconstructions to the input that tend to be more visually pleasing than standard image codecs which operate at comparable or higher bitrates.

 ## Example
 ```
 Original, 8.05 bpp / 2747 kB